ibm-cloud-docs/containers/kubernetes-service-cli.md

 <dd>**Standard clusters that run Kubernetes version 1.11 or later**: Enable the [public service endpoint](/docs/containers?topic=containers-plan_clusters#workeruser-master) so that your Kubernetes master can be accessed over the public network, for example to run `kubectl` commands from your terminal.
 If you have a [VRF-enabled account](/docs/services/service-endpoint?topic=service-endpoint-getting-started#getting-started) and also include the `--private-service-endpoint` flag, master-worker node communication goes over the private and the public network.
 You can later disable the public service endpoint if you want a private-only cluster.<br><br>After you create the cluster, you can get the endpoint by running `ibmcloud ks cluster-get --cluster <cluster_name_or_ID>`.</dd>

 <dt><code>--workers WORKER</code></dt>
 <dd>The number of worker nodes that you want to deploy in your cluster.
-If you do not specify this option, a cluster with 1 worker node is created.
+If you do not specify this option, a cluster with one worker node is created.
 This value is optional for standard clusters and is not available for free clusters.
 <p class="important">If you create a cluster with only one worker node per zone, you might experience issues with Ingress.
-For high availability, create a cluster with at least 2 workers per zone.</p>
+For high availability, create a cluster with at least two workers per zone.</p>
 <p class="important">Every worker node is assigned a unique worker node ID and domain name that must not be manually changed after the cluster is created.
 Changing the ID or domain name prevents the Kubernetes master from managing your cluster.</p></dd>

 <dt><code>--disable-disk-encrypt</code></dt>